What to Wear in Sri Lanka: Female Packing List

 Clothing

-• Socks: x12 (most were trainer socks, I had a couple of pairs of longer socks for jungle treks)
+• Socks: x12 (I’d only packed trainer socks, so definitely add a couple of longer pairs for jungle hikes)

 • Sleepwear: x1